boobalan-mca23/ballmovement_1/README.md

 *The move() function first checks if the ball is within the bounds of the screen.
 If it is, the function updates the ball's x and y position by adding the velocity to each position.
 The function then updates the ball's CSS top and left properties to reflect its new position.

-*If the ball is outside of the bounds of the screen, the move() function resets the ball's position to the top left corner of the screen.

 *The setInterval() function is used to call the move() function every 100 milliseconds.
 This will cause the ball to move smoothly across the screen.
 # Future Improvements
 This Project can be further enhanced by creating an animation like a boy bouncing the ball